anushreeghosh07/customer-segmentation-analysis/README.md

 Most segmentation tutorials run K-Means and stop there.
 This project instead treats **method choice as a first-class question**: the dataset has mixed numeric and categorical variables, so it compares a naive K-Means baseline (one-hot encoded categoricals, Euclidean distance) against K-Prototypes and hierarchical clustering (both built on distance measures designed for mixed data) — and rather than assuming the "correct" method wins, it tests that empirically.
 The result is a genuine finding, not a foregone conclusion: K-Means' one-hot representation is dominated by categorical dimensionality (14 dummy columns vs. 2 numeric ones), so it barely differentiates customers by Income (ANOVA F=112) despite Income being a variable it was explicitly given — while K-Prototypes produces clusters ~6x more differentiated on Income (F=686), independently corroborated by hierarchical clustering.

-An R implementation covering the same K-Means/K-Prototypes/hierarchical comparison is also included in `r_analysis/` for reference.

 ## Dataset